Corporate Collaboration Council

 In 2000, Bill moved to New Zealand as CEO of Ansett Australia & Air New Zealand Engineering Services, Ltd which provided engineering and maintenance services to both Ansett and Air New Zealand Airlines as well as third party work for a number of other international airlines.
 In 2001, Bill became Senior VP of Airline Operations, responsible for all airline operations and technical functions.

-After returning to the USA, Bill became engaged as President & CEO of Allied Aerospace Industries, a private equity owned company providing engineering services, prototype development and low rate production for major aerospace OEMs, NASA and the US Government.
-After rebuilding Allied Aerospace Industries, the company was sold to the Triumph Group and is now called Triumph Aerospace Systems – Newport News.
-Bill has remained with the company as President.
+After returning to the USA, Bill became engaged as President and CEO of Allied Aerospace Industries, a private equity owned company providing engineering services, prototype development, and low rate production for major aerospace OEMs, NASA, and the US Government.
+After rebuilding Allied Aerospace Industries, the company was sold to the Triumph Group and was renamed Triumph Aerospace Systems – Newport News.
+Bill remained with the company as President until 2013 to complete the integration.

 President, MacLean Fogg Component Solutions